 Daniel says: ‘We know that space is charged with energies and contains particles of very real matter.
 Our relationship to Nature, to natural space, to each other and to the environments we live in are thematics that repeat and recycle in my work.
 Human beings are standing wave patterns of energy – we are complex harmonics – our bodies seem solid, but from another frequency, we might look like filaments of light transmitting as energy fields.
 Ultimately our physical bodies are the products of wave actions in space.
 Space is porous, biomorphic.’
 Read more in this Q&A with Belton.

-Born in Kaohsiung city, Taiwan, Chen Yu-Rong has forged a career as one of the leading pipa virtuosos of her generation.
+Jasmine Chen (Pipa Musician/Performer) born in Kaohsiung city Taiwan, Yu-Rong Chen has forged a career as one of the leading pipa virtuosos of her generation.
 She completed her master studies at the National Taiwan University of Arts, Department of Music, under the instruction of Prof. Shou-Chou Lai and Ming-Xi Wang.
-She has toured to Alaska, Singapore, Malaysia, South Korea, Thailand and Guangxi, and honoured as 2015 Young Star of Chinese Music, performing the premiere pipa concerto Yue Fei, The Valor at the national concert hall.
-Chen has performed concertos with National Chinese Orchestra Taiwan, TCO Youth Orchestra and Hsinchu City Youth Chinese Orchestra, and these long-standing relationship had enriched her stage experience.
-Her distinguished charisma and the soulful, richly hued playing is in high-demand.
+She has toured to Alaska, Singapore, Malaysia, South Korea, Thailand and Guangxi, and was honoured as 2015 Young Star of Chinese Music, performing the premiere pipa concerto Yue Fei, The Valor at the Taiwan National Concert Hall.
+Chen has performed concertos with National Chinese Orchestra Taiwan, Taiwan Chinese Orchestra, Youth Orchestra and Hsinchu City Youth Chinese Orchestra, and these long-standing relationships had enriched her stage experience.
+Her distinguished charismatic, soulful and richly-hued playing is in high-demand.